json0007/Jondo.MVC.UI-Jquery/README.md

 # Jondo.MVC.UI-Jquery
-ui library for .net mvc and with jquery
+UI library for .net mvc and with jquery

 This is meant to mimic Kendo.UI for MVC with Jquery.
 Kendo is too expensive and buggy imo.
 There support sucks and nothing get's fixed.
 Collegues used to joke I should write my own, hence Jondo was born.